 Glenys Waters was diagnosed with ovarian cancer in 2015 and last October was given the prognosis of “a few months at best".
-However, she is still running and remains determined to complete the 250 parkruns milestone.
+However, she is still taking part in parkruns and remains determined to complete the 250 runs milestone.
 She explains how the positive mental and physical impact of running and being a part of the parkrun community has helped her to remain optimistic and enjoy the best quality of life possible.

 "The importance of the parkrun community cannot be overemphasised.
 Parkrun is all-encompassing — young, old, fast, slow, run, jog or walk it doesn't matter.
 This community spirit was really shown on 8th December 2018 when 403 runners at Moors Valley helped to celebrate my life with a colourful wig run.